foluALX/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command to print out words that appear only once grep - command to find specific word grep- command to count specific word
+command to print out words that appear only once grep - command to find specific word grep- command to count specific word command to display a pattern and some lines after